 I use a four-part strategy in testing mobile Web applications.
 I look at functionality, mobile layout, device and browser compatibility and, finally, carrier support.
+In this article, we will examine the first of these strategies, functional testing.

 Before you even get to the point of testing functionality, you've got to do some legwork in testing mobile Web applications for usability and context.
 In this article, we'll assume your feedback on usability and context was taken, and the new mobile site is well-designed.